 The biggest drawback for Smart dealers is its price.
 Depending on the version and features included, the price for a U.S.-modified Fortwo currently ranges from $25,500 to $35,500 [ref].
 Buyers seeking fuel efficiency are often also seeking bank account efficiency, and they can find a small car with decent mileage for several thousand dollars less than the cost of a Fortwo.

 There are already some Smart Cars available for sale in the United States.
 Independent importers brought them in on the gray market (they bought the cars and shipped them into the United States for resale).
 The practice isn't illegal in most countries, but it isn't approved by the car's manufacturer either.
 DaimlerChrysler will introduce the car officially in 2008, with the next generation Fortwos selling through the UnitedAuto Group of dealerships.
 Dealership rollouts and brand marketing should begin as early as mid-2007 [ref].

-For lots more information on the Smart Car and related topics, check out the links on the next page.
+For lots more information on the Smart Car and related topics, check out the links below.

 - ZAP Smart Car FAQ

 - Top Gear Smart Car Crash Test Video

 - Wired News: Smart Car Seeks Small Niche

 - Aoki, Naomi.
 "Smart's running start Tiny auto debuts locally as official car of marathon."
 Boston Globe, April 14, 2004. http://www.boston.com/business/articles/2004/04/14/Smarts_running_start/

 - Lyon, Peter.
 "Prius hits 113 mpg."
 April 4, 2006. http://www.autoexpress.co.uk/news/autoexpressnews/66260/ prius_hits_113mpg.html